Top 10 PPC Terms Every Business Owner Should Know

 The platform uses a combination of factors, including keyword relevance, ad quality, and bid amount, to determine which ads appear on the search engine results page (SERP).

 One of the key features of Google Ads is its ability to target specific keywords, demographics, and locations.
 Advertisers can create highly targeted campaigns that reach their ideal audience.
 Understanding user search queries is crucial for effective ad targeting, as it helps advertisers bid on specific keywords that align with common search terms, driving targeted traffic to their sites.
+Google Ads allows advertisers to display ads not only on Google search but also across a vast display network of partner websites and apps, extending reach beyond Google’s own platforms.

 Metrics such as click-through rate (CTR), conversion rate, and cost per click (CPC) are used to track the performance of ads and optimize campaigns for better results.
-Keyword settings like 'broad match' and 'exact match' determine when and how ads are displayed, impacting their relevance and visibility to the target audience.
-By leveraging Google Ads, businesses can effectively reach potential customers and drive meaningful engagement.
+Google Analytics is an essential tool for analyzing website visitor behavior and optimizing campaign performance.
+Keyword settings like ‘broad match’ and ‘exact match’ determine when and how ads are displayed, impacting their relevance and visibility to the target audience.

 Ad Campaign Structure